Linux

 Rings

-Linux uses rings to administrate operation privileges.
+Linux uses rings to administer operation privileges.

 GNU and shell